Turkey to announce tourism-boosting steps in coming days

 The failed coup in mid-July, which saw 240 people killed, further increases pressure on the country's tourism sector, which contributes around 4.5 percent to Turkish gross domestic product.

-"The tourism industry in particular depends on subsidies," Nabi Avci said in Frankfurt, where he met with international tour operators, such as Thomas Cook (TCG.L) and TUI (TUIT.L).
+"The tourism industry in particular depends on subsidies," Nabi Avci said in Frankfurt, where he met with international tour operators, such as Thomas Cook and TUI.

 "Concrete measures will be discussed in a dialogue with the industry and announced within the next days," Avci added, declining to provide further details.